You might pass by Tattletales without a second thought.

 "I think (city officials) are trying to make Gulf-to-Bay Boulevard look like downtown Clearwater," Hall said.
 "Deserted."

 It's easy to see why Hall thinks Tattletales, 2551 Gulf-to-Bay Blvd., is being targeted.
-Recently, Tattletales and four other adult-oriented businesses on Gulf-to-Bay _ Baby Dolls, the Gentlemen's Style, Girls Girls Specialty Lingerie and Fantasy in Lingerie _ received notices that their occupational licenses were not being renewed because of city code violations.
+Two weeks ago, Tattletales and four other adult-oriented businesses on Gulf-to-Bay _ Baby Dolls, The Gentlemen's Style, Girls Girls Specialty Lingerie and Fantasy in Lingerie _ received notices that their occupational licenses were not being renewed because of city code violations.
 Without a license, businesses cannot legally operate.

 Each business "allowed a nuisance to be maintained," "engaged in or permitted disorderly or immoral conduct" and "repeatedly violated the Code," according to letters sent by Scott Shuford, who heads the city's central permitting department.
 Some businesses were cited because they did not apply for an adult use license.
 Those that did apply were told they did not meet zoning requirements.
 When a new zoning ordinance takes effect next month, none of these businesses will comply because of their proximity to churches, homes or one another.